LucioBenzor/LucioBenzor.github.io/_posts/2019-09-27-Cybersecurity-for-SMBs.md

 3. **ENABLE MFA ON EVERYTHING**: Even with good training, an employee that fell victim to a spearfishing attack might give up a username and password without realizing it.
 A threat actor would normally have everything they need but with MFA, they'll be hit with a challenge prompt (say a 6 digit PIN) before they can really do serious damage.
 For an added layer of security, and to prevent employees from making their PINs 123456, employ a dictionary that prevents most commonly guessed password and PINs.
-Those 20-odd Texan towns were hit simultanously because their MSPs RMM (Remote monitoring and management) software was compromised. consider Azure AD to help in this effort.
+Those 20-odd Texan towns were hit simultanously because their MSPs RMM (Remote monitoring and management) software was compromised and because user accounts did not have MFA enabled.
+Consider Azure AD native MFA function to help in this effort.

 4. **Enable Geo fencing**: This especially holds true for SMBs where employees would not frequently have to leave the country.
 Azure AD has a very intuitive geo-fencing configuration to prevent international threat actors from doing much with stolen credentials.
 Of course, if they're using a VPN, this extra layer of protection may be moot.
 Still, it's worth the effort.